Transparency Notification from Shareholders

 Attachments

-- Sequana Medical - Transparency notification PR (NL) - 1 August 2024
+- Sequana Medical - Transparency notification PR (ENG) - 5 August 2024

-- Sequana Medical - Transparency notification PR (ENG) - 1 August 2024
+- Sequana Medical - Transparency notification PR (NL) - 5 August 2024